Ag Data Commons Programs

 Benefits to creating a program with the Ag Data Commons include:

-- Programs get exposure through links on the Ag Data Commons home page, and programs may be featured on the main banner on a rotating basis.
+- Programs may get exposure through links on the Ag Data Commons home page

 - Investigators can easily find data dictionaries shared by their program or clone similar dataset records as a starting point for their own submissions.